-140-Au 98, 141-Wi 99
+140-Au 99, 141-Wi 00

-Purpose: This two quarter sequence is intended for beginning students who (i)aim at a major which requires at least through the 152 level, (ii) placed at level N (and thus would otherwise have to take three math classes to get through Math 151), and (iii) took 4 or more years of college preparatory mathematics in high school.
+Purpose: This two quarter sequence is intended for beginning students who (i) aim at a major which requires at least through the 152 level, (ii) placed at level N (and thus would otherwise have to take three math classes to get through Math 151), and (iii) took 4 or more years of college preparatory mathematics in high school.
 Its purpose is to equip such students to succeed in 152 in the Spring Quarter.

-Prerequisite: Level N placement (i.e. placement into Math 148) and 4 years of college preparatory math in high school.
+Prerequisite: Level N placement (i.e. placement into Math 148), 4 years of college preparatory math in high school, and some exposure to Calculus.

-Text: Stewart, Calculus, 3rd edition.
+Text: Calculus with Analytic Geometry, 5th edition, Ellis and Gulick.
 This is the same book as used in 151-152.

 Topics: The two courses together cover the topics in differential calculus as listed in 151.
 The assignments are longer and more searching than is feasible in a standard pace course.
-The student thereby reinforce their mastery of algebra, analytic geometry, and trigonometry.
+The student, thereby reinforce their mastery of algebra, analytic geometry, and trigonometry.